 5 things you need to know about cold and flu

-Get the real facts about cold and flu and build a mighty immune defense this winter.
+Dr Ian Boyd gives us the real facts about cold and flu to build a mighty immune defence this winter

 There are plenty of reasons why we look to Dr Google (or increasingly, Dr Facebook) to empower ourselves with health information.
 Research by Medibank shows that an increasing number of us are turning to the internet and social media to self-diagnose and treat colds and flu.
 In some cases, this can be a helpful way to seek out advice and tips for feeling better.

 However, there is also a lot of misinformation out there.
 To make sure you're getting the real facts, Medibank Chief Medical Officer Dr Ian Boyd says its essential to look to trusted, professional sources.

 "A simple web search for cold and flu advice comes up with a range of different symptoms and cures – some sites even warn of the dangers of flu shots, while others offer less than conventional advice on how to ward off the common cold," Dr Boyd says.

 "Preventing and treating these ailments is not rocket science, but people need to get trusted medical advice, and make sure that if their symptoms do persist to make an appointment to see a real-life doctor.”